bgoonz/docs-collection/github/github/setting-up-and-managing-your-github-user-account/managing-email-preferences/index.md

 ---
 title: Managing email preferences
-intro: 'You can add or change the email addresses associated with your {% data variables.product.product_name %} account.
-You can also manage emails you receive from {% data variables.product.product_name %}.'
+intro: "You can add or change the email addresses associated with your {% data variables.product.product_name %} account.
+You can also manage emails you receive from {% data variables.product.product_name %}."
 redirect_from:
   - /categories/managing-email-preferences/
   - /articles/managing-email-preferences
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Accounts
   - Notifications